rochaferraz/generics/README.md

 - Stack
 - Swap

-# Wishlist
+# Wishlist for
 - Queue
-- Some good hashing
+- Some good hashing function
 - Map
 - Graph
 - Linked List

+# Algorithms (To be deployed as Preguilib)

 - Quicksort and mergesort
 - Binary Tree / BFS / DFS
 - Lee algorithm